 Skip to main content

-All Retool organizations on paid plans have production and staging environments:
+All Retool organizations on paid plans have production and staging resource environments:

-• Production is the default environment for Retool apps and cannot be removed or renamed.
+• Production is the default resource environment for Retool apps and cannot be removed or renamed.

 • Staging allows you to test apps without impacting production.

-Administrators of Retool Cloud or self-hosted Retool organizations can create any number of separate environments to build, run, and test apps.
-All administrators and editors can access and use these environments.
+Administrators of Retool Cloud or self-hosted Retool organizations can create any number of separate resource environments to build, run, and test apps and workflows.
+All administrators and editors can access and use these environments by default.
+Organizations on the Business or Enterprise plan can configure per-environment resource permissions to allow users to access only certain resource environments, such as allowing access to staging data but preventing access to production.

-When you configure a resource, you set the environments that resource is accessible in.
+When you configure a resource, you set the resource environments that resource is accessible in.
 This allows you to test apps with staging data and restrict access to production data.
-Environments differ from versioning apps: apps function across environments.
+Resource environments differ from versioning apps: apps function across resource environments.
 When you query a resource in an app, the resource's environments determine the data the app uses.

-Administrators create and manage environments for a Retool organization from the Environments settings.
-Click Create new to create an environment.
-All environment must have a unique name and display color.
+Administrators create and manage resource environments for a Retool organization from the Environments settings.
+Click Create new to create a resource environment.
+All resource environments must have a unique name and display color.

 Creating a new environment

-Each resource must be configured for your organization's default environment.
-New resources are configured for the default environment automatically.
+Each resource must be configured for your organization's default resource environment.
+New resources are configured for the default resource environment automatically.

 To configure a resource for a specific environment: